 Red cedar is a tree native to North America.
 Although there are two types, western and eastern red cedar, western red cedar is the type used for a sauna.
 They are completely different species and should not be confused.

-The western red cedar tree comes from western North America, especially British Columbia and the surrounding areas.
+The western red cedar tree comes from western North America.
+It is especially common in British Columbia and the surrounding areas.
 It is a large, slow-growing, softwood tree.
 It can also be found in western Europe and Australia.

 Eastern red cedar is a species of juniper and is found in eastern North America stretching from Canada to the Gulf of Mexico.
 It is a dense, slow-growing coniferous evergreen tree and no relation to the western redcedar.